Instability of conformally K\"ahler, Einstein metrics: Instability of compact conformally Kähler metrics

-\begin{exa} A trivial example is that of a Kähler-Einstein Fano manifold $(M^4,g)$: in that case the instability is well-known, see formula \cite[(12.92')]{Bes87}. \end{exa} \begin{exa} The 4-dimensional, non Kähler but conformally Kähler, Einstein metrics were classified by LeBrun \cite{LeB12}: one gets only the Page metric on $\mathbb{C}P^2 \# \overline{\mathbb{C}P^2}$ and the Chen-LeBrun-Weber metric \cite{CheLebWeb08} on $\mathbb{C}P^2 \# 2\overline{\mathbb{C}P^2}$.
+\begin{exa} A trivial example is that of a Kähler-Einstein Fano manifold $(M^4,g)$: in that case the instability is well-known, see formula \cite[(12.92')]{Bes87}.
+See also \cite{CaoHamIlm04,HalMur11} for similar results in the context of Ricci flow. \end{exa} \begin{exa} The 4-dimensional, non Kähler but conformally Kähler, Einstein metrics were classified by LeBrun \cite{LeB12}: one gets only the Page metric on $\mathbb{C}P^2 \# \overline{\mathbb{C}P^2}$ and the Chen-LeBrun-Weber metric \cite{CheLebWeb08} on $\mathbb{C}P^2 \# 2\overline{\mathbb{C}P^2}$.
 So the theorem says that these two metrics are unstable for the Ricci flow and provides destabilizing tensors.
-The instability of the Page was proven, and that of the Chen-LeBrun-Weber metric was conjectured in \cite{HHS14}.
-Further numerical evidence of the instability of the Chen-Lebrun-Weber metric and an easier proof of the instability of the Page metric as a Ricci shrinker were provided in \cite{HalMur14,HalMur17} studying conformal deformations. \end{exa} \begin{rem} The 2-form $\tau=f^{3}\tilde{\omega}^+$ has a nice conformal interpretation: it is a Killing 2-form for $g$, that is it satisfies the equation
+The instability of the Page metric was proven, and that of the Chen-LeBrun-Weber metric was conjectured in \cite{HHS14}.
+Further numerical evidence of the instability of the Chen-Lebrun-Weber metric and an easier proof of the instability of the Page metric as a Ricci shrinker were provided in \cite{HalMur14,HalMur17} studying conformal deformations. \end{exa} \begin{rem} The 2-form $\tau=f^{3}\tilde{\omega}_+$ has a nice conformal interpretation: it is a Killing 2-form for $g$, that is it satisfies the equation

-This is a conformally invariant equation: $f^{-3}\mathcal{T}^{f^2g}(f^3\tau)=\mathcal{T}^g(\tau)$ and therefore the solution $f^3\tilde \omega^+$ for $g$ corresponds to the trivial solution $\tilde \omega^+$ for $\tilde g$. \end{rem}
+This is a conformally invariant equation: $f^{-3}\mathcal{T}^{f^2g}(f^3\tau)=\mathcal{T}^g(\tau)$ and therefore the solution $f^3\tilde \omega_+$ for $g$ corresponds to the trivial solution $\tilde \omega_+$ for $\tilde g$. \end{rem}